GGORG0/ShareX-Python/README.md

     - `discord`
         This is the invite **code** for your Discord server.
 That means that if my invite is `https://discord.gg/abcdef`, the code will be `abcdef`
 4. Add a favicon as `config/favicon.ico`
+5. Add a logo as `config/logo.png`
-5. Install the requirements using `pip install -r requirements.txt`
+6. Install the requirements using `pip install -r requirements.txt`
-6. Start the host using a WSGI server and enjoy!
+7. Start the host using a WSGI server and enjoy!
 A startup file for *Phusion Passenger* is included by default.

 ## TODO
 - Domains